MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/introduction.rst

 Pipeline of training
 --------------------

-The Montreal Forced Aligner goes through three stages of training.
+The Montreal Forced Aligner by default goes through four primary stages of training.
 The first pass of alignment uses monophone models, where each phone is modelled the same regardless of phonological context.
 The second pass uses triphone models, where context on either side of a phone is taken into account for acoustic models.
+The third pass performs LDA+MLLT to learn a transform of the features that makes each phone's features maximally different.
 The final pass enhances the triphone model by taking into account speaker differences, and calculates a transformation of the mel frequency cepstrum coefficients (MFCC) features for each speaker.
+See the `Kaldi feature and model-space transforms page`_ for more detail on these final passes.
 The Montreal Forced Aligner can also train using deep neural networks (DNNs).
-This training constitutes another pass, in addition to the first three passes.

-For more technical information about the structure of the aligner, see :ref:`api_reference`.
+For more technical information about the structure of the aligner, see :ref:`alignment_techniques` and :ref:`api_reference`.

 If you run into any issues, please check the `mailing list`_ for fixes/workarounds or to post a new issue.